 - Help minimise the impact of planned future electricity price rises.
 The price of electricity will rise.
 It is not a question of IF, but rather, WHEN and BY HOW MUCH?
 A solar power system helps immune you from the inevitable price rises.

 - Increase the resale value and resale-ability of your home.

 - Reduce your carbon footprint and help make the world a greener place for our children.

 Yes you can!
 There are a lot of factors to consider.
 Firstly need to have enough panels to produce extra power to charge the batteries, or enough space on the roof to add additional panels.
-You also need permission from Ergon/Energex.
-You will need a hybrid inverter or charger/controller and a suitable location for the batteries to be installed.
-Designing hybrid (solar with battery backup) systems is complex and there are a lot of things to get right.
-It isn’t as easy as grabbing some cheap batteries off eBay and hooking them up.
+You also need permission from Ergon/Energex and a suitable location for the batteries to be installed.
+There are now batteries available, such as the Tesla PowerWall 2, that have their own built-in inverter/charger/controller, which has made adding batteries much easier.
+There are a lot of details to get right when designing hybrid solar power systems.
+It isn’t as easy as grabbing any cheap batteries off eBay and hooking them up.
 If you are considering batteries, give us a call.
 We are more than happy to go through the options for batteries with you.